 1. Don’t Hesitate With New Puppy Socialization

 The most effective time for ironing out future behavior problems is the first 10 to 16 weeks of age.
-However, you’ll need to be consistent with training for up to two years to give your pooch the best chance of growing up anxiety- and aggression-free.
+However, as a dog owner, you’ll need to be consistent with training for up to two years to give your pooch the best chance of growing up anxiety- and aggression-free.